 Section 4(d)(4) requires that the State Plan describe how various public and private entities will be involved in the implementation of those activities, including a description of the nature and extent of resources that will be committed by public and private collaborators.
-Section 4(d)(7)also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state funds.
-Section 4(e)(3)(B)(iii) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
+Section 4(d)(3)(E) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state or other non-federal funds.
+Section 4(e)(3)(C)requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.